Management Structure

 The Board of Directors

-• Kirin Holdings has twelve (12) Directors, of whom seven (7) are Non-Executive Directors as of April, 2020, and one of the Non-Executive Directors serve as Chairman of the Board.
+• Kirin Holdings has twelve (12) Directors, of whom seven (7) are Non-Executive Directors, and one of the Non-Executive Directors serve as Chairman of the Board.

 • The Board of Directors meeting is held regularly once a month, and is held as needed.